About Me Contact Us

 Pantry Basics

-• Whole wheat flour – Adds a subtle nutty flavor and boosts the wholesome feel.
-You can swap part of it with all-purpose flour if you prefer a lighter crumb.
+• Whole wheat flour: adds a subtle nutty note and keeps the crumb from being too dense.
+Swap half with all-purpose flour if you prefer a lighter texture.

-• Pure maple syrup – Brings natural sweetness and moisture with a hint of caramel flavor.
-Honey can be used as an alternative.
+• Pure maple syrup: brings natural sweetness with a hint of caramel depth.
+Honey works as a swap in equal amounts.

-• Ground cinnamon – Essential for that classic carrot cake warmth.
+• Ground cinnamon: essential for that classic carrot cake warmth in every bite.

 Fresh Ingredients

-• Vanilla extract – Rounds out the flavors with gentle sweetness.
+• Vanilla extract: rounds out the warm spice flavors with a layer of gentle sweetness.

-• Mini raisins (optional) – Add little bursts of natural sweetness and classic carrot cake flavor.
+• Mini raisins (optional): add little bursts of natural sweetness and that classic carrot cake touch.
+Leave them out if you prefer a cleaner, spiced cookie.

 How to Make Easy Carrot Cake Cookies